-Oliver had built a dwelling on the Conglomerate creek ( then known as Home Creek ).
-He had also built sheds and fencing, had dairy cattle and was getting well established.
+Oliver had built a dwelling on the Conglomerate creek (then known as Home Creek).
+He had also built sheds and fencing, had dairy cattle, and was getting well established.
 Oliver must have just squatted on the property regardless of others holding the official pastoral licence.
 On his son John’s birth certificate in October 1869 Oliver stated he was a squatter, Wonnangatta Station.
-Perhaps lucky for Oliver, Licence holders Duke and Nixon probably found the area too rugged, too wooded, too isolated and both surrendered their Licence’s.
+Perhaps lucky for Oliver, Licence holders Duke and Nixon found the area too rugged, too wooded, too isolated and both surrendered their Licence’s.

-The Bryce’s were then the sole occupants of the Wonnangatta Station for the next forty two years, ie, 1872 to 1914.
-The Bryce’s had four more children, Elizabeth, twins John and Ellen and Cornelius, all born at the Station.
+The Bryce’s were then the sole occupants of the Wonnangatta Station for the next forty-two years, ie, 1872 to 1914.
+The Bryce’s had four more children, Elizabeth, twins John, Ellen, and Cornelius, all born at the Station.
 Bryce’s uncle Allan Calder had moved onto the Station and worked for Bryce.
-Hannah’s son William did not get along with the William Bryce so when old enough he built his own cabin in the west of the valley just outside Bryce’s lease on what is known as top flat.
+Hannah’s son William did not have a good relationship with the William Bryce so when old enough he built his own cabin in the west of the valley just outside Bryce’s lease on what is known as top flat.

 This allowed grazing leases holders to own the portion of land they had built their houses on and land they had grown crops on.

-With this in mind William Bryce had the Wonnangatta Valley surveyed into six allotments ranging in size from 33 to 319 acres.
+William Bryce had the Wonnangatta Valley surveyed into six allotments ranging in size from 33 to 319 acres.
 As no one person was allowed more than 320 acres Bryce placed the various allotments in his and the names of some of his children to get around the limit.
-Whether this was a standard practice or not I am not sure, however it worked in Bryce’s case as they were granted 6 year licence’s for all they applied for.
-At the end of the six years the Bryces were granted 14 year lease’s.
+Whether this was a standard practice or not I am not sure, however it worked in Bryce’s case as they were granted 6-year licences for all they applied for.
+At the end of the six years the Bryces were granted 14-year leases.
 This then turned to purchase at the end of the 14 years and resulted in Bryce owning most of the land along the river flats in the Wonnangatta Valley.
-It was for the reason, ie the 320 acre limit, when you look at the 1884 allotments sub-division of both the Wonnangatta Valley and Eagle Vale not one allotment exceeded 320 acres.
+It was for the reason, ie the 320-acre limit, when you look at the 1884 allotments sub-division of both the Wonnangatta Valley and Eagle Vale not one allotment exceeded 320 acres.

 Holmes did not leave any of his estate or land to Harry, he left it to his nephew Sydney Ede.
-However Holmes had been very good to Harry in sometimes employing Harry ( as is mentioned in one of Harry’s licence applications ) and getting him set up with his own land.
+However, Holmes had been particularly good to Harry in sometimes employing Harry (as is mentioned in one of Harry’s licence applications) and getting him set up with his own land.

 John William Pender Bryce died in 1902.

-In 1914 the Station was purchased from the Bryce’s by two partners, Geoff Ritchie and Arthur Phillips, who held the Station for five years.
-They did not live at the Station themselves so they appointed Jim Barclay as the live in manager.
-Jim lived alone at the Station but was sent additional hands at peak periods to help out.
-His main contact was Henry Hayes who by this time had changed his name by deed poll to Harry Smith and he was now a man in his mid fifties.
+In 1914 the Station was purchased from the Bryce’s by two partners, Geoff Ritchie, and Arthur Phillips, who held the Station for five years.
+They did not live at the Station themselves, so they appointed Jim Barclay as the live in manager.
+Jim lived alone at the Station but was sent additional hands at peak periods to help.
+His main contact was Henry Hayes who by this time had changed his name by deed poll to Harry Smith and he was now a man in his mid-fifties.

-The work load had become too much for Jim on his own so in mid December 1917 a local man called John Bamford was employed to live and work at the Station to assist Jim.
+The workload had become too much for Jim on his own so in mid-December 1917 a local man called John Bamford was employed to live and work at the Station to assist Jim.
 In January 1918 both these men were coldly murdered.
-Harry visited the Station on the 22nd January 1918 with the mail, but no was home.
-Harry stayed two nights and when no one turned up so Harry returned home to Eaglevale.
+Harry visited the Station on the 22nd of January 1918 with the mail, but no was home.
+Harry stayed two nights and when no one turned up, so Harry returned home to Eaglevale.
 Harry would have thought nothing of this because the Station had cattle leases up on the Howitt High Plains where the cattle were grazed over the summer months.
 Nothing was array at the Homestead so Harry would just assume Barclay would be staying a few nights at their hut on the High Plains, as they most probably were.

-In November 1918 as a result of Harry’s agitating, Harry was accompanied back to the Howitt high plains by Constable Hayes, William Hearne and Jim Fry who were now managing Wonnangatta Station.
-They had searched for about a week and found nothing when on the 7th November only four hundred metres from Howitt Hut Hearne being a rather large man stood on a log as assistance in mounting his horse, the log moved just enough to reveal something under it, it was the body of John Bamford.
+In November 1918 because of Harry’s agitating, Harry was accompanied back to the Howitt high plains by Constable Hayes, William Hearne and Jim Fry who were now managing Wonnangatta Station.
+They had searched for about a week and found nothing when on the 7th of November only four hundred metres from Howitt Hut Hearne being a large man stood on a log as assistance in mounting his horse, the log moved just enough to reveal something under it, it was the body of John Bamford.
 He had died from a single pistol shot to the head.

 The police sent a Detective Bruce out to question Harry at his home at Eaglevale, Bruce even took Harry’s pistol (even though it was a completely different calibre to the bullet that killed Bamford) fired a round into a pine tree outside Harry’s hut, recovered the bullet and kept it as evidence.
 Bruce could have fired this shot just to take the bullet and cartridge back to his superiors as proof Harry’s gun was not the murder weapon.
 Whatever his intentions we will never know.
 Harry always remained resentful of the police for their suspicion and treatment of him.
 The killers were never found.